- Where you can study

 Small class sizes and enthusiastic lecturers

-At Massey, politics is taught in a small interdisciplinary qualification where you have regular and close contact with academic staff.
+At Massey, we teach Politics and International Relations in a small, interdisciplinary qualification where you have regular and close contact with academic staff.
 Your lecturers are active researchers in their respective fields.
 They are a politically diverse group who critically and enthusiastically engage with contemporary and historical events.

 A Bachelor of Arts in Politics and International Relations is a good fit if you: